ED searches former PDP MLA; seizes over Rs 28L cash | Politics

 The central probe agency also recovered a dozen fixed deposit receipts worth Rs 67,29,490 during the searches at her Srinagar premise.
 The raids were conducted to gather more evidence in connection with an investigation linked to alleged fraud at the J&K Bank, they said.

-Fazili's role is under the scanner in the case that is being investigated under criminal provisions of the Prevention of Money Laundering Act (PMLA), the officials said..
+Fazili's role is under the scanner in the case that is being investigated under criminal provisions of the Prevention of Money Laundering Act (PMLA), the officials said.
+Reacting to the raids, Mufti told PTI: ''This is a witch hunt that has been going on for some time.
+They have been doing this with anyone and everyone who is close to me''.
+PTI NES SKL RDM RDM

 - READ MORE ON: